-In the first place, it turned out that both parties had no problem at all to take part in a mind mapping facilitated discussion.
-Apparently, it is sufficiently intuitive, at least for the participants involved (both had been professionals in the IT-world for a long time).
+In the first place, it turned out that both parties had no problem at all taking part in a mind mapping facilitated discussion.
+Apparently, it is sufficiently intuitive, at least for the participants involved (both had been professionals in the IT world for a long time).

 The dynamics over consecutive sessions are quite interesting.
-The conversation mood developed from hostile, tense and formal to rather open and constructive.
-This happened in each session but also did every next conversation move a next step towards a more positive and constructive atmosphere.
+The conversation mood developed from hostile, tense, and formal to rather open and constructive.
+This happened in each session but also did every next conversation move the next step towards a more positive and constructive atmosphere.

 Illustration 2, Structure of the mindmap after analysis